jimburton/M269/tutorials/practice-block-two/README.md

 are looking ahead to the topic of *sorting*, a major subject in data structures and algorithms.
-The subject is introduced in Chapter 14, where a variety of algorithms for sorting data are introduced.
-Although you probably haven't seen this material yet unless you are ahead of the current week in the book, this tutorial should be self-contained and will be useful preparation for later on.
+The subject is introduced in Chapter 14, where a variety of algorithms for sorting data are explained.
+Although you won't have seen this material yet unless you are ahead of the current week in the book, this tutorial should be self-contained and will be useful preparation for later on.
 In addition, it teaches some Python techniques that you may not